GP-005.01 – Disposal or Destruction of Electronic & Non-Electronic Media

 If the media will be reused and will not be leaving the entity’s control.

 Protects confidentiality of information against an attack by replacing written data with random data.
-Clearing must not allow information to be retrieved by data, disk or file recovery utilities.
+Clearing must not allow information to be retrieved

 Purge